Health Informatics

 Master of Science in Health informatics with a Concentration in Digital Health

 The Digital Health master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
 This degree has a set of core courses addressing digital health in both the health industry and healthcare delivery systems.
-This program is accredited by HIMSS and aligns to CAHIIM core objectives.
+This program is accredited by HIMSS and for CAHIIM’s Digital Health Leader program.
 Special focus is provided on workflow and gap analysis, finance, and communication and leadership skills required to implement digital health initiatives.
 The innovative classes in the concentration cover how to reduce costs and improve access to quality healthcare through technologies that comprise the framework of modern interconnected healthcare.

 In this master’s degree concentration, students stay at the cutting-edge of emerging health technology, including telehealth, digital health, and virtual health by learning how technology affects and improves diagnosis, treatment, training, patient records, and financial transactions.
 Students will gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.